muziejus/reveal.js/norumbega.md

 <img src="img/florida/130.png" alt="page 130">

-“The sole success of this expedition are your drawings, Jacques.”
+“Your drawings are the sole success of this expedition, Jacques.”

 Note: Laudonnière repeats Le Moyne's earlier comment, where the French folly has led the men to such a state where only Jacques's drawings are a success.
 The indians hate us, Laudonnière remarks, and our compatriots have forgotten us.
 We could say that even God himself as abandoned us.